 A warning here is apt for especially service organisations like banks, insurance companies and governments, that used to buy in the software products in order to offer service to their customers, but nowadays instead are developing the software themselves.
 These organisations are often, not only lacking the tacit transdisciplinary knowledge for systems design.
 Their specialists for the non-functional requirements as described above, are neither used to work in transdisciplinary teams in order to solve the wholeness together, rather to inform and control the suppliers in their respective expert area.

 This makes it cumbersome, especially for these organisations, when the scaling agile frameworks trying to divide, not only the whole into pieces, without first doing a proper systems design on the non-functional requirements on the whole and also without first looking for the total of customers’ journeys and the current problems of the customers.
-But also, that they are trying to divide the tacit knowledge of the specialists at higher levels, into explicit knowledge that the teams can absorb, so the teams can solve also non-functional requirements themselves, even though they do not have any tacit knowledge, i.e., no experience of the whole.
-The dividing everything into parts, are done by the scaling agile frameworks in order to fit the engineering metaphor.
-But, the dividing of the whole into pieces, which is only appropriate for production, but never for product or system development.
-To rumble this for these organisations, is not easy, especially since theses managers seldom have any knowledge or understanding of complexity since they did not needed before, but they are still in charge.
+But also, that they are trying to divide, not only the explicit knowledge, but also the tacit knowledge of the specialists at higher levels, into explicit knowledge that the teams can absorb, This, so the teams can solve also non-functional requirements themselves, even though they do not have any explicit or tacit knowledge, i.e., no experience or understanding of the transdisciplinary complexity the need to be reduced for the whole.
+The dividing everything into parts, are done by the scaling agile frameworks in order to fit the engineering metaphor, which looks easy.
+But, the dividing of the whole into pieces, is only appropriate for production, but never for product or system development, due to the transdisciplinary complexity that need to be reduced.
+To rumble this for these organisations, is not easy, especially since theses managers seldom have any knowledge or understanding of complexity since they did not need it before, and they are still in charge.